AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/installation-and-upgrade/hotfix-for-google-maps-that-stopped-working-in-the-page-builder.md

 <u> Actual result:</u>

-When dropping Map content block from **[!DNL PageBuilder]** menu to page, an error message is displayed.
+When dropping Map Content block from **[!DNL PageBuilder]** menu to page, an error message is displayed.

 ## Solution

-* All the users on any 2.4.4, 2.4.5 or 2.4.6 patch version should apply these corresponding patches to your version
+* All the users on any 2.4.4, 2.4.5 or 2.4.6 patch version should apply these corresponding patches to their version.

 ## Patch

-Use the following attached patches, depending on your Adobe Commerce version:
+Use the following attached patches, depending on the Adobe Commerce version:

 **For versions 2.4.4:**
 [ACSD-60245_Google_maps_API_2.4.4_2.4.5_2.4.6_composer.patch.zip](assets/ACSD-60245_Google_maps_API_2.4.4_2.4.5_2.4.6_composer.patch.zip)